WHY Travel Nursing?

-It’s important to determine why you want to travel so you can make certain that the Travel Nursing field is a good fit.
-Determining the real reasons that you want to travel will assist in many of the decisions that you will have to make in the next steps.
+Determining why travel nursing is your career choice will assist in many of the decisions that you will have to make in the next steps.

 I recommend that you grab a notebook and a pen.
-Now, brainstorm for a moment and write down everything that you can think of related to Why You Want to be A Travel Nurse.
+Now, brainstorm for a moment and write down everything that you can think of related to WHY travel nursing is your career choice.

-If you’re not sure, here are some ideas to get you started:
+If you’re not sure, here are some reasons why travel nursing is a hot career choice: